SESARLab/mfh-dl-performace-testing/thesis.md

 ### 2.1 Provision each solution

-To provision both solutions I used a Vmware virtual machine hosted on the SESAR Lab cluster with the following configuration:
+To provision both solutions, I used a Vmware virtual machine hosted on the SESAR Lab cluster with the following configuration:

 - 12 vCPU
 - 48 GiB of memory